VOLTTRON/volttron/docs/source/devguides/agent_development/Develop-Driver-Agent.rst

         return result[point_name]

 Failure should be indicated by a useful exception being raised.
-(In this case the we just leave the Exception raised by the BACnet proxy un-handled.
+(In this case we just leave the Exception raised by the BACnet proxy un-handled.
 This could be improved with better handling when register that does not exist is requested.)